Scottsdale Prenuptial and Postnuptial Agreement Lawyers

 Jamie also lost her involuntariness argument.
 Frank turned over tens of thousands of pages of records during discovery, according to court documents.
 Moreover, Jamie was a team co-owner at the time.
 So, she had access to as much Dodgers financial information as she wanted.
 The court upheld the prenup and made Jamie pay Frank’s legal fees.

 If you have been married before, consider making a premarital agreement before tying the knot again.
-For a free consultation with an experienced family law attorney in Phoenix, contact Stratton Family Law.
+For a free consultation with an experienced family law attorney in Scottsdale, contact Stratton Family Law.
 The sooner you reach out to us, the sooner we start working for you.